NexMirror/Kallithea/docs/setup.rst

 Connection Security : required
     Defines the connection to LDAP server

-    No encryption
-        Plain non encrypted connection
+    PLAIN
+        Plain unencrypted LDAP connection.
+        This will by default use `Port`_ 389.

-    LDAPS connection
+    LDAPS
-        Enable LDAPS connections.
-It will likely require `Port`_ to be set to a different value (standard LDAPS port is 636).
-When LDAPS is enabled then `Certificate Checks`_ is required.
+        Use secure LDAPS connections according to `Certificate Checks`_ configuration.
+        This will by default use `Port`_ 636.

-    START_TLS on LDAP connection
+    START_TLS
-        START TLS connection
+        Use START TLS according to `Certificate Checks`_ configuration on an apparently "plain" LDAP connection.
+        This will by default use `Port`_ 389.

 .. _Certificate Checks: